xuwenjiang/limesharp-developer-test/README.md

 Languages accepted: js, php, python, ruby.

 ### Task 1:
-Make this work (duplicate 3 times the contents of an array):
+Make this work (repeat 3 times the contents of an array):
 ```javascript
 repeat([1,2,3]) //[1,2,3,1,2,3,1,2,3]
 ```